 Instacart is a platform that goes beyond the restaurants.
 It provides online and mobile experiences to help shoppers select and order products.
-Users can then pick up at the store, or order delivery (delivery fees apply).
+Customers can then pick up at the store, or order delivery (delivery fees apply).

 - Order items from neighborhood stores as well as restaurants;